A Story of Change

 Towards an inclusive water management model in Argentina's Puna

-At the same time, lithium, a mineral central to the global energy transition, has created new economic opportunities while raising questions about how water should be managed, protected, and shared.
+As Lithium is central to the global energy transition, creating economic opportunities while raising important questions about how water is managed, protected, and shared.

 Progress and Results

-The most important progress during this first phase has been subtle but meaningful.
-As the co-development of an inclusive water management model advances in Pastos Grandes, a shared technical reference point is beginning to take shape, one that enables more consistent engagement across actors, even when their interests do not fully align.
+Progress during the first phase has been subtle but meaningful.
+As the co-development of an inclusive water management model advances in Pastos Grandes, early shifts are beginning to emerge toward a more inclusive and legitimate process, built around a common reference point and enabling more consistent engagement among actors whose interests do not always align.

-This shift is reflected, for example, in the participation of Lithium Americas (now Lithium Argentina), the Secretariat of Mining and Energy of Salta Province, the Secretariat of Water Resources of Salta Province, and the governing committee of Santa Rosa de los Pastos Grandes, all of whom signed agreements to engage in the model co-construction process
+This shift is reflected in the participation of Lithium Argentina, the Secretariat of Mining and Energy of Salta Province, the Secretariat of Water Resources of Salta Province, and the governing committee of Santa Rosa de los Pastos Grandes, all of whom signed agreements to engage in the model co-construction process.

 Transparency has increasingly become a shared demand.
 This is evidenced by Lithium Argentina’s sharing of roughly two years of hydroclimatic data with SEI Latin America, and by subsequent discussions with the company’s technical team on how that data should be used in the watershed model.
 The process has also made it clear that the model’s scope, assumptions, and uncertainty must be communicated clearly to all parties.